Blowout US economic growth in summer is already fading

 In the last major report on the U.S. economy before Election Day, economists have forecast that growth in the July-September quarter soared to a 31% annual rate, according to data provider FactSet.
 That would follow a plunge of 31.4% in the April-June period — by far the worst quarterly drop ever — when the eruption of the coronavirus closed businesses and threw tens of millions out of work.

 If the analysts’ outlook proves roughly accurate, the economy, as of last quarter, will have recovered only a bit more than two-thirds of the output it lost to the pandemic recession.
-The economy shrank 5% in the first three months of the year.
+The economy shrank at a 5% annual rate in the first three months of the year.

 Mathematically, a bounce-back that equals or even slightly exceeds an earlier drop doesn’t mean the economy has fully recovered.
 The reason is that the rebound comes off a smaller numerical base.
 To use a simple example: A drop from 100 to 70 is a 30% fall.
 Yet a 30% rebound from 70 gets you only back to 91.
 You’d need a 43% gain to get back to 100.